 b) CC.

 c) Transmission by the AMF to N3IWF of an N2 message that contains Registration Accept corresponding to an initial registration request (see clause 4.12.2.2 of 3GPP TS 23.502 [7]).
-Each accepted initial registration is added to the relevant subcounter per NSI identifier (S-NSSAI).
+Each accepted initial registration is added to the relevant subcounter per S-NSSAI.

 d) Each subcounter is an integer value.